mikaeljan/CartoTest/README.md

 - Express JS version

-(Normally I would create two branches or even two sep. projects but I feel this is still within limits.
+(Normally, I would create two branches or even two sep. projects but I feel this is still within limits.
 If the project was larger I would divide it.)

 ## File structure:
 1. `src/` has all the files I used for building the project from scratch - not optimalized